389ds/389ds.github.io/docs/389ds/howto/howto-ssl.md

 Internal (Software) Token:dirserv\_cert\_password

 That's it.
-Restart the server to test whether it doesn't ask for the PIN anymore and starts up properly with SSL.
+Restart the server to test whether it doesn't ask for the PIN anymore and starts up properly with TLS/SSL.

 Using Java/JNDI
 ===============